 Flat eyeshadow brushes are great brushes that everyone should have in their makeup kit.
 I would recommend having three different sizes.
 A large one, for applying a wash of color all over the eye.
 Whether you are using just one color or you are laying down a base color for all your other eyeshadows.
 This brush can pack on the color evenly.

 I would then suggest having two more flat brushes.
-One smaller than the other.
+One is smaller than the other.
 The general rule of thumb is that the darker the color the smaller the brush.
 So you would use the medium brush to apply your second color and the smallest brush to apply your darker crease color.

 My flat brushes are from Alila, and I have had them for over 3 years.
 They are part of their 18 piece brush set.